Almost commuting matrices, cohomology, and dimension: Introduction

 \section{Introduction}

 Questions concerning almost commuting matrices have been studied for many decades.
-Originally, these types of questions first appeared in the 1960's and were popularized by Paul Halmos who included one such question in his famous list of open problems \cite{Halmos}.
+Originally, these types of questions first appeared in the 1960s and were popularized by Paul Halmos who included one such question in his famous list of open problems \cite{Halmos}.
 Specifically he asked:

-{\it Is it true that for every $\epsilon > 0$ there is a $\delta > 0$ such that if matrices $A, B$ satisfy then the distance from the pair $A, B$ to the set of commutative pairs is less than $\epsilon$? (here $\epsilon$ should not depend on the size of matrices, that is on the dimension of the underlying space).}
+{\it Is it true that for every $\varepsilon > 0$ there is a $\delta > 0$ such that if matrices $A, B$ satisfy then the distance from the pair $A, B$ to the set of commuting pairs is less than $\varepsilon$?
+(Here $\varepsilon$ should not depend on the size of matrices, that is on the dimension of the underlying space.
+The norm above is the operator norm.)}

-{\it Is the same true in additional assumption that $A$ and $B$ are Hermitian?}
+{\it Is the same true under the additional assumption that $A$ and $B$ are Hermitian?}

-First significant progress was made by Voiculescu \cite{Voiculescu} who observed that almost commuting unitary matrices need not be close to exactly commuting unitary matrices.
+The first significant progress was made by Voiculescu \cite{Voiculescu} who observed that almost commuting unitary matrices need not be close to commuting unitary matrices.
 Later, in \cite{Choi}, Choi gave an example of almost commuting matrices which were not close to any commuting ones, thus answering the first of Halmos's questions above.
-Shortly thereafter Exel and Loring found an alternative, short and elementary proof of Voiculescu's result which in addition revealed that Voiculescu's pair was also not close to any pair of commuting matrices (\cite{ExelLoring}).
+Shortly thereafter Exel and Loring found an alternative, short and elementary proof of Voiculescu's result which in addition revealed that Voiculescu's pair was also not close to any pair of commuting matrices \cite{ExelLoring}.

 Already in \cite{Voiculescu}, Voiculescu explained that questions about almost commuting matrices have a C*-algebraic nature and relate to a particular type of lifting property.
 To make this precise, consider the C*-algebra